Curriculum Leader: Mrs K Birkett

 In Psychology we celebrate success by nominating a student from each teaching group every week for the Sixth Form Rainbow Raffle which results in a termly draw for a prize and one student from Year 12 and one from Year 13 for Student of the Month.
 We also have a number of Psychological related bookmarks and badges etc which serve as rewards for outstanding pieces of work.
 Students are also given the opportunity to attend day long conferences in London with innovative and eminent guest speakers such as Philip Zimbardo and Elizabeth Loftus.
 Guest speakers have also been invited into school to provide activity days designed to stretch and challenge the students eg neuroscience.

-A first degree in psychology can lead to a further degree in a wide range of related fields (e.g. clinical, educational, occupational psychology etc.) However it is also highly regarded and a useful entry point for virtually any career that involves interacting with people.
+A first degree in Psychology can lead to a further degree in a wide range of related fields (e.g. clinical, educational, occupational psychology etc.) However it is also highly regarded and a useful entry point for virtually any career that involves interacting with people.
 N.B.
-Psychology is a science and as such continues to be regarded as one of the sciences for entry to universities and medical schools.
+Psychology is a science and as such continues to be regarded as one of the sciences for entry to university medical schools.

 What is the course content?